Pavan-1997/Python_DevOps_GitHub_JIRA/README.md

 ---
 # Implementation (Jira Projects Lists)

-Use the python script `create-issue.py` to create an issue in jira dashboard
+Use the python script `projects-list.py` lists the projects in jira dashboard

 ---
 # Implementation (GitHub - Jira)